 Cycle of Revenge: Mirri Maz Duur bides her time to get her revenge for her rape at the hands of the Dothraki, and eventually does so by killing Daenerys's unborn child in the womb.
 This is especially unjust, because Dany had rescued her from her rapists and the child was innocent.
 Dany doesn't take it well, and gets her own revenge by burning Mirri Maz Duur alive as a sacrifice to hatch her dragons.

-Viserys demands the golden crown that is rightfully his and the Dothraki have promised him.
+Viserys demands the golden crown that is rightfully his and that the Dothraki have promised him.
 Khal Drogo proceeds to melt gold into a pot and empty it on Viserys's head.

 Ned Stark is betrayed and arrested to prevent his naming Stannis as the rightful heir and plunging the realm into another war.
 He then is forced to make a false confession in exchange for his and his daughter's lives.
 He is unexpectedly executed.